dmauro/Keypress/meteor/README.md

 # Usage

-Note that for Meteor, you must access Keypress via the `Keypress` global, rather than via `window.keypress` as advised in [the documentation](http://dmauro.github.io/Keypress/).
+Note that for Meteor, you must access Keypress via the `keypress` global, rather than via `window.keypress` as advised in [the documentation](http://dmauro.github.io/Keypress/).
 Do this:

-    var listener = new Keypress.Listener();
+    var listener = new keypress.Listener();

 Everything else is the same.